jacksonhorizon/codepath-prework/README.md

 After exploring how to create the optional features, one of my main questions is how to efficiently use audios.
 One of the reason this project took me so long was because of having to clip specific parts of a singular base audio.
 This requires tedious decision making on exactly where to clip audios.
 Moreover, there is one known issue with my prework design that I encountered when testing.
 If you click the same button twice too quickly, it only plays the audio once.

-While it will register the guess correctly, the audio does not reflect as such.
-I hypothesize that one way to do this would be using .pause(), but honestly I have no idea how to fix it.
+One huge question I have is how to efficiently debug code.
+During this pre-word I often ran into an issue where I mistyped 1 word in my
+JavaScript file that ended up crashing the entire project.
+While Console Logs were helpful, I ended up spending a lot of time during my testing trying to figure out if my newly written code was crashing, of if the issue was with a hidden bug that I failed to notice beforehand.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

-If I had a couple more hours to perfect this project, I would probably play around with the UI a bit more.
+If I had a couple more hours to perfect this project, most of my changes would be stylistic rather than function.
 Even though the game is pretty simple, I do not believe the graphics are up to par with what most websites utilize.
 Granted, most websites are made professionally, and as a result it is difficult for a Computer Science student with minimal experience to fully utilize the tools that these languages provide.
 However, given a couple more hours, I would have read more of the css and html documentation into website styling in order to provide a cleaner design.
-For example, I utilized 3 html buttons that indicate whenever a user gets a strike.
-Using css, I was able to change the button to "lit" whenever a strike was present in my script.js file.
-I feel like there is a better way to do this, but due to my lack of knowledge in web development, I was unable to come up with one.

-In addition, I would actually change the guess() function, because the way that I did it, while functioning, is not as logically efficient or as easily understood as the given solution.

-Side notes, given that I have used audios that I have manually had to isolate, the quality of each is not consitent.
+Given that I have used audios that I have manually had to isolate, the quality of each is not consitent.
 Because I was having to record each audio, I failed to account for volume, and some of my isolation work was not the best.
 This led to either an inconsistency in volume, or the sound byte sounding cut-off.
 Given extra time, I would eliminate the sound variability by recording each sound at the same volume.
 Moreover, I would go back into the assets, and using WavePad I would attempt to have cleaning audio clips that do not sound as choppy.

+In terms of functional changes, I would actually change the guess() function, because the way that I did it, while functioning, is not as logically efficient or as easily understood as the given solution.

+I would re-do the timer function.
+This feature by far took me the longest to implement, maybe roughly 3 hours due to having to look so many things up.
+While I did get a functional timer, it does not necessarily work the way I would prefer it to given the game rules.

+Finally, I would debug the entire project.
+There are some bugs that I am unsure of how to fix.
+Some of said bugs might just be my unfamiliarity with Glitch; however, occaisionally the progess bar will not work how it was inteded, or the audio will play the game is not running.
+I stated in my questions about wed-developement section that debugging seemed very tedious, since what little debugging I did for this project cost me a couple hours.